bigtreetech/docs/docs/Panda_RGB_Controller.md

     <img src=img/PandaRGBController/install_13.png width="300"/>

-    > When using [Panda Station](https://bttwiki.com/Panda-Station.html), you can connect the control board to the Panda Den's back, using wire "5" to connect to the red-marked RGB control port, and wire "2" as the image shown.
+    > When using the [Panda Station](https://bttwiki.com/Panda-Station.html), you can connect its control board to the back of the Panda Den.
+For this, use wire "5" for the red-marked RGB control port and wire "2" for power, as shown in the accompanying image.

     <img src=img/PandaRGBController/install_8.png width="300"/>

-    > When using [Panda Perch PX](https://bttwiki.com/Panda_AMS_Holder.html) with a purchased lighting kit, connect the control board to the Panda Den's back, using wire "4" to connect the light strip to the Controller.
+    > When using the [Panda Perch PX](https://bttwiki.com/Panda_AMS_Holder.html) with a purchased lighting kit, connect the control board to the back of the Panda Den and use wire "4" to connect the light strip to the Controller.

     <img src=img/PandaRGBController/install_12.png width="300"/>